sun-python-23w/sun-python-23w.github.io/site/week-1/lecture-notes.md

 ## Introduction

 - Introduce myself
-    - School
     - Current job
+    - Background with python
     - General background
+        - learned python high school
+        - used python for ~1/2 college classes
+        - used python most of my jobs
+        - use python for side stuff
+        - currently working on python code-gen
 - Course overview
+    - Goals
+        - Have fun
+        - Make some cool projects
+        - Learn general programming concepts
+        - Gain an understanding of the Python language
+    - Specifics
+        - Structure of lecture / labs
         - This is my first time teaching this
         - Feedback form on the website
-    - Structure of lecture / labs
     - What to do if stuck / confused
         - Check the lecture notes
         - Ask someone next to you
         - Raise hand / get my attention
-    - ???

 Timecheck: 15 minutes
 ```